lemonmojo/NSDocumentSingleWindowTest/README.md

 NSDocumentSingleWindowTest
 ==========================

-A playground for testing the NSDocument framework in a single Window Controller
+A testbed for the NSDocument framework in a single Window Controller.